Leutnant Edmund.

 Plan.

-Walking down into the bunker a Vf2d which had just been finished by its builders.
+Walking down into the bunker a Vf2d which had been finished by its builders just before D-day.

 Plan.

-Based on a Vf2d design with two Wellblech style bunkers, one with higher walls and a half round roof.
+Based on a Vf2d design with two Welblech style bunkers, one with higher walls and a half round roof.
 Two windows.

 Living in this bunker up to D-day was Soldat Drews, Lehrmann, Plota, Selbach, Corporal Krieftewirth 35 years and Gockel 18 years old.